rstoyanchev/spring-websocket-test/README.md

 ## Overview

-Demonstrates Spring WebSocket and SockJS support in Spring Framework 4.0.
+Demonstrates Spring WebSocket and SockJS support.

 **IMPORTANT:** The `master` branch contains examples using Spring's `WebSocketHandler` including with SockJS fallback options.
 The `endpoint` branch contains examples of using JSR-356 `Endpoint` and `@ServerEndpoint`.

 **NOTE:** Also check out the [Stock Portfolio](https://github.com/rstoyanchev/spring-websocket-portfolio) sample that demonstrates the use of a higher-level messaging over WebSocket.

-### Tomcat
+### Tomcat 8.5+

-You can use Tomcat 8 (currently RC10) or Tomcat 7.0.47+.
-Check the [Tomcat download page](http://tomcat.apache.org/download-80.cgi) for the latest Tomcat 8 release.

-For Tomcat 8, set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/shutdownTomcat8.sh) in this directory.
+Set `TOMCAT8_HOME` as an environment variable and use [deployTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/deployTomcat8.sh) and [shutdownTomcat8.sh](https://github.com/rstoyanchev/spring-websocket-test/blob/master/shutdownTomcat8.sh) in this directory.

-For Tomcat 7, simply use `mvn tomcat7:run`.

 Open a browser and go to <http://localhost:8080/spring-websocket-test/index.html>

-### Jetty 9
+### Jetty 9.4+

-The easiest way to run on Jetty 9.1.1 is `mvn jetty:run`.
+The easiest way to run on Jetty is with `mvn jetty:run`.

 Open a browser and go to <http://localhost:8080/spring-websocket-test/index.html>